-Grilled cheese sandwich.
 Use whole-wheat bread and reduced-fat cheese.
 Spread the bread with light or reduced-fat margarine before cooking and coat the pan with vegetable cooking spray.

-Chicken nuggets.
+Pizza.

 Look for oven-baked nuggets in the freezer case.
 They have so much less fat than the regular fried version of nuggets.
 Consider trying the meatless, soy-based, chicken-style nuggets as well.
 They're very low in fat, and most kids won't notice the switch.
 Spaghetti and meatballs.

 Cook whole-wheat spaghetti instead of regular for a fiber and nutrient boost.
 If you're making homemade meatballs, use ground round or sirloin, ground turkey, or soy crumbles to cut saturated and total fat.
 Drain the fat off of the beef or turkey before adding other ingredients.
 Hot dogs.

 Serve reduced-fat or light hot dogs instead of full-fat regular ones.
 Try soy veggie dogs, too — many are totally fat-free.
-Remember to cut hot dogs in narrow lengthwise strips to avoid choking for toddlers.
+Remember to cut hot dogs in narrow lengthwise strips to avoid choking for toddler

-Tomato soup.
 Mix canned tomato soup with fat-free or 1 percent milk instead of water for a calcium kick.

-Potatoes.
+Tacos and burritos.

 There's not a thing nutritionally wrong with white potatoes; they're packed with fiber and nutrients.
 Sweet potatoes and yams have even more vitamin A and fiber, however.
 Kids will love them with a pat of margarine and a sprinkle of cinnamon and sugar.
+Potato chips.